JobtechSwe/gojobtech/content/Overview/Overview/_index.md

 *An open digital infrastructure that enables people to meet.
 All actors can easily contribute with their data and code - as well as take part of others.*

-In order to maximize the efficiency of matching and to stimulate the creation of more digital services, a common digital ecosystem is needed.
-One where all actors in the labour market share data and collaborate.
-The more actors who contribute to the ecosystem, private as well as from the public sector,  the better matching and more beneficial effects can be generated.
-Therefore, we would like to see more players in the labour market join the digital ecosystem, and work towards creating a community of interested parties to engage in the ecosystem.
-The three groups of participants in a ecosystem, infrastructure builders, developers/organisations , and end-users, have unique needs and motivations for participating in it.
-The Swedish Public Employment Service are a keyplayer as a infrastrukture builder trying to build a platform for all actors.

 {{< figure src="../../jobtech_platform.png" title="Jobtech vision" >}}

+## Roles in a ecosystem
+Infrastructure builders, developers/organisations, and end-users, have unique needs and motivations for participating in a ecosystem.

+### Better matching

+For infrastructure builders(The Swedish Public Employment Service acts as one), building a digital infrastructure increases the efficiency in matching and stimulates the creation of more digital services.
+All actors in the labour market can share data and collaborate.
+The more actors who contribute, private as well as from the public sector, the better matching.
+Therefore, we would like to see more players in the labour market join.

 ### Low barrier to entry

-For developers, platforms lower entry barriers by providing a shared foundation to use as a starting point for their own work.
+For developers, a digital infrastructure lower entry barriers by providing a shared foundation to use as a starting point for their own work.
 They also provide access to a prospective customer pool, which can find and transact with the app developers more easily through the platform than they could without it.

 ```Components: